 The Sultan Ahmad Shah State Mosque

 The Sultan Ahmad Shah State Mosque is Pahang's state mosque.
 It is located in Kuantan, Pahang, Malaysia.
 It was constructed between 1991 and 1993 by DZJ Architect and Associates.
-When it was completed, it faced numerous problems including water leaking from the roof but was eventually repaired.

 The Pahang Art Museum